Explorer Hut

 There is an alternative route up Doctors Creek from the Hokitika River confluence, which is longer and rougher going than the Murray Saddle route.
 It takes around an hour to reach Doctors Creek from the Hokitika Gorge using an old bulldozer track on the TL of the River.
 Follow Doctors Creek up to the first TR side-creek upstream of Shadow Stream.
 Follow this up to around the 200m contour line, then exit over a low saddle and continue sidling along the bush faces well above Doctors Creek until the large flat above the first gorge is reached.
 Drop back into the Creek and boulderhop to the gorge just upstream from Surveyors Creek.
 This can be negotiated on the TR.
 Pick up the Murray Saddle route at the next river flat and continue as per this to Explorer.
 Allow a full day for this route.

-An old NZFS track up Fraser Peak from Explorer Hut has was recut and marked by Jane's crew in 2021.
+An old NZFS track up Fraser Peak from Explorer Hut was recut and marked by Jane Morris and friends in 2021.
 The track starts on the NW edge of the helipad and heads up the lower slopes of the Bald Hill Range, crosses a small creek, and climbs steeply onto a flat shelf at around 680m.
-From here it climbs the bush faces onto the eastern ridge of Fraser Peak.
+From here it climbs steeply up the bush faces onto the eastern ridge of Fraser Peak.
 From the 940m mark on the ridge the track continues through scattered scrub and open patches.
-There are great views from Fraser Peak of Mt.
-Bowen, Remarkable Peak and Ragged Peak, and there are three old toppled trig beacons near the summit.
-A rock biv off the side of the track around the 675m contour (NZTM2000 E1431450 N5237218 (BV18 315 372)) and marked with permolat isn't that spacious or comfortable looking and has no handy water supply.
+There are great views from Fraser Peak of Mt Bowen, Remarkable Peak and Ragged Peak, and there are three old, toppled trig beacons near the summit.
+A rock biv off the side of the track around the 675m contour (NZTM2000 E1431450 N5237218 (BV18 315 372)) and marked with permolat isn't great shakes and has no handy water supply.
 Allow 3-4 hours to reach the summit of Fraser Peak, and two hours back down to Explorer Hut.

 Routes